List of Shortland Street characters introduced in 2021

 The following is a list of characters that first appeared in the New Zealand soap opera Shortland Street in 2021, by order of first appearance.

+Samira Moradi

+Samira Moradi (Roxie Mohebbi) appeared as a regular character on Shortland Street from 2021 to 2022, with storylines primarily focusing on her medical ambition and complex romantic relationships.
+She was introduced as a hotel cleaner who caught the eye of happily engaged Prince Kimiora, with whom she eventually began an affair despite his engagement to Dawn.
+Samira joined the hospital staff and the betrayal was publicly exposed when a confrontation between Dawn and Samira was accidentally live-streamed, causing widespread gossip at Ferndale Hospital and prompting Samira to temporarily depart Ferndale.

+Upon returning, Samira built bridges with Dawn and pursued training as a junior surgeon and sought mentorship from the new Head of Department, Dr. Francesca Telford.
+Their professional relationship evolved into a secret romance, which created significant workplace tension due to concerns over ethics and career advancement.
+The relationship dissolved following a misunderstanding involving a falsified diary entry, leading to Francesca's exit from the hospital.
+Samira subsequently had a brief relationship with flatmate Marty Walker before accepting a surgical placement in Australia, ending her time on the show as she moved overseas to advance her career.

 Madonna Diaz

 Madonna Diaz first appeared as part of the cast in mid-2021.
 Infante was the first Filipino actor to play a core-cast member on Shortland Street.

 Francesca Telford

 Francesca Telford appeared for 5 months from November 2021.
 Wiseman's casting was announced alongside Ava Diakhaby, and was said to be one of New Zealand's "most successful actresses" returning to the show.
 Francesca was the third role Wiseman had played in the soap, having previously appeared in the nineties and as Jennifer Mason in 2010.

 Francesca arrived to Ferndale as the new Head of Surgery at Shortland Street Hospital.
 Francesca was a long-time friend of Chris Warner's (Michael Galvin) partner Viv (Katherine Kennard), and found herself supporting Viv through a violent ordeal with an ex-partner.
 Facing misogyny from fellow surgeon Drew McCaskill (Ben Barrington), Francesca found herself promoting younger colleague Samira Moradi (Roxie Mohebbi).
 Whilst on a 'Women in Medicine' conference, the two began an affair and struggled with the dynamic upon returning to work.
 Ultimately Samira broke off the relationship and Francesca opted to leave Ferndale.